 Comcast is an example of a carrier company that already uses the home router of its clients as a support for its public Wi-Fi network, “Xfinity wifi”.
 The American company assures that people connecting to the public network will be isolated from the private connection thanks to a firewall, but in practice, giving strangers access to their home router means that the owner will be sharing their bandwidth with other users.
 Also, as the second antenna for the public hotspot uses up electricity, this means that the private network owner is footing Comcast’s electricity bill.
 Once again, it is the client that has to support the expenses and not the carrier.

 In one article, the tech company Speedify denounced that each Comcast customer pays $23 per year in additional electricity costs.
 Two San Francisco residents are already suing Comcast over the dual use of their routers, claiming that Comcast is “exploiting them for profit” by using their home Comcast routers as a public service.
 Comcast is being charged with inadequately informing its customers of how the routers were being used, and for allegedly putting the data and information on a Comcast customer’s network at risk by “[allowing] strangers to connect to the Internet through the same wireless router used by Comcast customers.”

 If you are a Comcast user and you don’t want your home router to be used for the public “Xfinity wifi” network, you can find out how to disable this function in this article.

-In the US, Comcast is not the only operator to double a home router into a public hotspot, BT does the same with almost 5 million of homespots.
-Orange, SFR and Free also have between 3 and 5 million homespots in France, and Vodafone is slowly increasing its number of homespots in Germany, Spain and Italy.
+In the US, Comcast is not the only operator to double a home router into a public hotspot, BT does the same with almost 5 million of hotspots.
+Orange, SFR, and Free also have between 3 and 5 million hotspots in France, and Vodafone is slowly increasing its number of hotspots in Germany, Spain, and Italy.